RahmatSaeedi/lotide/readme.md

 ## [without.js](without.js)
 Will return a subset of a given array, removing unwanted elements.
-This does not function correctly when using nested arrays or arrays of objects.

 ```javascript
 without([1, 2, 3], [1]) // => [2, 3]